ashi009/bestroutetb/README.md

     IP subnets to be routed to default gateway.
 Default to `CN`.
   * `--vpn` is used to specify a list of country abbreviations and IP subnets to be routed to VPN gateway.
 Default to `US,GB,JP,HK`.
-  * `--onlyAPNIC` is used ignore non-APNIC administered IPs.
-When not set, non-APNIC IPs will be routed by VPN gateway.
-Default not set.
+  * `--nonap` when set will route non-APNIC administered IPs to VPN gateway.
+Default to `1`.
   * `SPECS` is a list of country abbreviation names or IP subnet, seperated with comma(,).
 The abbreviation names can be found in `countries.res`.